IndieSmiths/nodezator/README.md

 ### Minor issues

-If however, the problem is not as serious/urgent, that is, it doesn't cause Nodezator to crash or malfunction, then, please, open a discussion on [github discussions][] instead.
+If however, the problem is not as serious/urgent, that is, it doesn't cause Nodezator to crash or malfunction, then, please, open a discussion on [GitHub discussions][] instead.
 There's a dedicated category for this kind of problem called "Minor issue".

 It doesn't mean your issue is any less important.
-It is just that in Nodezator and other Indie Python repos we use [github issues][] for things that crash the app or otherwise prevent the user from doing something that is supposed to be available (stuff that cause crashes or malfunctioning).
+It is just that in Nodezator and other Indie Smiths's repos we use [GitHub issues][] for things that crash the app or otherwise prevent the user from doing something that is supposed to be available (stuff that cause crashes or malfunctioning).
 When such a critical issue appears, any other work is paused and all attention is given to that issue so that it can be fixed ASAP.

 This measure is taken for the benefit of the users: by doing things this way, whenever you have an urgent/critical issue, it won't compete for space with other less urgent matters.
 We'll be able to promptly schedule time to solve the issue.

 Minor issues, suggestions of improvements, feature requests, feedback about bad experiences, etc. are all important, but they don't have the same urgency as something that crashes the app or causes it to malfunction.
-This is why we use [github discussions][] for the less urgent stuff.
+This is why we use [GitHub discussions][] for the less urgent stuff.
 They'll be tended to all the same, just not with the same urgency.

-Of course, [github discussions][] is used for many other important stuff as well, as we'll see in the next section.
+Of course, [GitHub discussions][] is used for many other important stuff as well, as we'll see in the next section.

 ## Discussions/forum

-Consider [github discussions][] as the official online forum for Nodezator.
+Consider [GitHub discussions][] as the official online forum for Nodezator.

 It is used for many things like announcements to the community, to list planned/requested features, to communicate and discuss current work, etc.